 In fact, many full spectrum THC products naturally contain CBG as a minor cannabinoid, working behind the scenes to balance and complement THC’s more well-known effects, making the overall experience smoother and more nuanced.

-How Does THC and CBG Work Together?
+How Do THC and CBG Work Together?

-Much like protein and carbohydrates, CBG and THC can work better together.
 Both cannabinoids interact with the body’s endocannabinoid system (ECS), particularly the CB1 and CB2 receptors.

 THC primarily binds to the CB1 receptors, predominantly in the brain and central nervous system.
 This interaction is responsible for the psychoactive effects that THC is well known for, as well as its potential health benefits, which research suggests may support discomfort, relaxation, and mood [1, 2].